MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/navigationview.md

 ```

 > [!TIP]
 > When you use AdaptiveTrigger.MinWindowWidth, the visual state is triggered when the window is wider than the specified minimum width.
 This means the default XAML defines the narrow window, and the VisualState defines the modifications that are applied when the window gets wider.
-The default PaneDisplayMode for the NavigationView is Auto, so when the window width is less than or equal to CompactModeThresholdWidth, LeftMinimal navigation is used.
-When the window gets wider, the VisualState overrides the default, and Top navigation is used.
+The default PaneDisplayMode for the NavigationView is Auto, so when the window width is less than or equal to `CompactModeThresholdWidth`, `LeftMinimal` navigation is used.
+When the window gets wider, the VisualState overrides the default, and `Top` navigation is used.

 ## Navigation

 The NavigationView doesn't perform any navigation tasks automatically.
-When the user taps on a navigation item, the NavigationView shows that item as selected and raises an [ItemInvoked](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.ItemInvoked) event.
-If the tap results in a new item being selected, a [SelectionChanged](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.SelectionChanged) event is also raised.
+When the user taps on a navigation item, the NavigationView shows that item as selected and raises an [ItemInvoked](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.iteminvoked) event.
+If the tap results in a new item being selected, a [SelectionChanged](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.selectionchanged) event is also raised.

 You can handle either event to perform tasks related to the requested navigation.
 Which one you should handle depends on the behavior you want for your app.
 Typically, you navigate to the requested page and update the NavigationView header in response to these events.

-**ItemInvoked** is raised any time the user taps a navigation item, even if it's already selected.
+- [ItemInvoked](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.iteminvoked) is raised any time the user taps a navigation item, even if it's already selected.
 (The item can also be invoked with an equivalent action using mouse, keyboard, or other input.
 For more info, see [Input and interactions](../input/index.md).)
 If you navigate in the ItemInvoked handler, by default, the page will be reloaded, and a duplicate entry is added to the navigation stack.
 If you navigate when an item is invoked, you should disallow reloading the page, or ensure that a duplicate entry is not created in the navigation backstack when the page is reloaded.
 (See code examples.)

-**SelectionChanged** can be raised by a user invoking an item that isn't currently selected, or by programmatically changing the selected item.
+- [SelectionChanged](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.selectionchanged) can be raised by a user invoking an item that isn't currently selected, or by programmatically changing the selected item.
 If the selection change occurs because a user invoked an item, the ItemInvoked event occurs first.
 If the selection change is programmatic, ItemInvoked is not raised.

-All navigation items are part of the same selection model, whether they are a part of [MenuItems](/uwp/api/microsoft.ui.xaml.controls.navigationview.MenuItems) or [FooterMenuItems](/uwp/api/microsoft.ui.xaml.controls.navigationview.FooterMenuItems).
+All navigation items are part of the same selection model, whether they are a part of [MenuItems](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.menuitems) or [FooterMenuItems](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.footermenuitems).
 Only one navigation item can be selected at a time.

 ### Backwards navigation

 NavigationView has a built-in back button; but, as with forward navigation, it doesn't perform backwards navigation automatically.
-When the user taps the back button, the [BackRequested](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.BackRequested) event is raised.
+When the user taps the back button, the [BackRequested](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.backrequested) event is raised.
 You handle this event to perform backwards navigation.
 For more info and code examples, see [Navigation history and backwards navigation](../basics/navigation-history-and-backwards-navigation.md).

-In Minimal or Compact mode, the NavigationView Pane is open as a flyout.
-In this case, clicking the back button will close the Pane and raise the **PaneClosing** event instead.
+In `Minimal` or `Compact` mode, the NavigationView `Pane` is open as a flyout.
+In this case, clicking the back button will close the `Pane` and raise the PaneClosing event instead.

 You can hide or disable the back button by setting these properties:

-- [IsBackButtonVisible](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.IsBackButtonVisible): use to show and hide the back button.
-This property takes a value of the [NavigationViewBackButtonVisible](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationviewbackbuttonvisible) enumeration, and is set to **Auto** by default.
+- [IsBackButtonVisible](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.isbackbuttonvisible): use to show and hide the back button.
+This property takes a value of the [NavigationViewBackButtonVisible](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationviewbackbuttonvisible) enumeration, and is set to `Auto` by default.
 When the button is collapsed, no space is reserved for it in the layout.
-- [IsBackEnabled](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.IsBackEnabled): use to enable or disable the back button.
-You can data bind this property to the [CanGoBack](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.frame.cangoback) property of your navigation frame. **BackRequested** is not raised if **IsBackEnabled** is **false**.
+- [IsBackEnabled](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.isbackenabled): use to enable or disable the back button.
+You can data bind this property to the [CanGoBack](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.frame.cangoback) property of your navigation frame.
+[BackRequested](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.backrequested) is not raised if `IsBackEnabled` is `false`.

 :::row:::
     :::column:::